qq2100803/CryptoMamba/README.md

 ### Data

 <p align="justify" >
 You can find the processed data that we use in <a href="./data/2018-17-09_2024-16-09_1440">here</a>.
 If you want to use another data configuration, you should change the configuration in <a href="./configs/data_configs/mode_1.yaml">the data config file</a>.
-Note that the <code>data_path</code> should point to the raw data file with similar format to <a href="./data/one_day_trade.csv">this</a>.
+Note that the <code>data_path</code> should point to the raw data file with a similar format to <a href="./data/one_day_trade.csv">this</a>.
 </p>

 ### Config
 <p align="justify" >
-If you want to use additional features other than Open, Close, High, Low, Timestamp, and Volume, you should specify a list called `additional_features` in your data and training configuration files.
+If you want to use additional features other than Open, Close, High, Low, Timestamp, and Volume, you should specify a list called <code>additional_features</code> in your data and training configuration files.
 Note that your raw data file should have these features.
 </br>
-If you want to change the time resolution, you should change the `date_format` in your data configuration file and also set `jumps` to your desired resolution in seconds.
+If you want to change the time resolution, you should change the <code>date_format</code> in your data configuration file and also set <code>jumps</code> to your desired resolution in seconds.
 Note that your raw data dates and your start and end dates in the data configuration should follow the new date format.
 </p>